Diagnosing Common Brake Problems

 Lastly, if you see the brake warning light on your dashboard, do not ignore it.
 Immediately stop your vehicle and do not use it again until the braking systems can be properly inspected.

+Check out all the brake system parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on common brake problems and brake systems, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.